WinotoHasyim/os232/links.md

 * [C Tutorial](https://www.w3schools.com/c/index.php) ---
 Website to learn C language.
-You will be guided with simple and easy-to-follow tutorials.
+You will be guided with simple and easy-to-follow tutorials along the way.

 <br>
 <hr>